 How Do Property Management Companies Work?

 Typically, the management company charges the equivalent of one month’s rent upon selecting a tenant and 10% of the monthly rent going forward.
-In addition, the management company will bill you for additional expenses such as repairs, tenant calls, and legal fees.
+In addition, the management company will bill you for additional fees such as repairs, tenant calls, and legal fees.
 The fees charged by a property management company are negotiable.
 At one point, I had a property management company agree to charge only 8% of the monthly rent to manage over 25 properties.

 Handling Repairs and Maintenance